This post may contain affiliate links. Read our disclosure policy here.

 Place a fine-mesh colander over a jar and pour the liquid into the jar.
 The colander will help catch the seeds. - Make Strawberry Milk

 Add 1 to 2 tablespoons of the strawberry syrup with 1 cup of milk.
-Stir until the syrup is dissolved, then drink up!
+Stir until dissolved, then drink up!

 If you are curious about this strawberry milk’s color, it won’t be the vibrant pink color of store-bought milk, but it still has a light pink color.